 Operating Costs – The smallest portion of the cost of providing power and the only portion TCEC can influence.
 These costs include building and maintaining power lines, power restoration, communications, billing, member service, metering, administration, employees, and everything else it takes to run a business.

 Fixed Costs – These are the expenses the cooperative incurs regardless of sales to members.
-The cooperative has very little influence over these costs, which include depreciation, amortization, property tax, gross receipts tax, interest on long-term debt, and other deductions like charitable contributions and sponsorships.
+The cooperative has very little influence over these costs, which include depreciation, amortization, property tax, gross receipts tax, interest on long-term debt, and other deductions.

 Margins – When revenue exceeds expenses, a cooperative has margins, which are required to meet financial obligations.
 Because TCEC is a not-for-profit electric cooperative owned by its members, we allocate our margins to the membership in the form of patronage capital.
 The allocation amounts are based on a formula that considers the amount of revenue paid to the cooperative by the member.
 Patronage capital reduces the amount the cooperative has to borrow because TCEC retains and uses patronage capital for operating capital.
 It is used until the financial condition of the cooperative, determined by TCEC’s board of trustees, permits the co-op to issue a refund in the form of capital credits.

 A fixed fee that recovers a portion of the cost required to deliver power to your home or business.
 This charge is intended to recover the investment in the infrastructure which includes metering, poles, wires, substations and transformers.
 The actual cost of this infrastructure is higher than what we recover through the service availability charge.
 The remainder of this expense is captured in the energy charge.

 A charge billed on a fixed rate per kilowatt-hour (kWh) based on the amount of electricity you use.
 The rate per kWh is defined by service type in the Rules and Regulations.
 The energy charge recovers: